dr4g0nsr/radius-server/README.md

 # RADIUS-SERVER

+**What is this repo?**

 This is PHP-based radius server.

-It's tested and works on PHP up to 8.1, it should work on all 7.X as well, I do not recommend to use 5.X and earlier.
+It's tested and works on PHP 8.4 as it is defined in compose.json.
+It could work on lower version but it's untested.

 **Why use php based radius?**

 Becouse many applictions are written in PHP that communicate with radius DB to update and synchronize own DB.
-This is unnecessary as you can override methods to implement your own system for logging the users.
+This is unnecessary as you can override methods to implement your own system for logging in the users.

 **Which applications is suited to use this?**